chinmayarvind23/AIvaluate/design-plan.md

 <img width="1382" alt="ER Diagram" src="https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/assets/144177741/d5088ad5-0fba-4ec9-bb06-f39cd16af591">

-(If the image is too small, either right click the image to open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the ER diagram)
+(If the image is too small, either right click the image and open in new tab to zoom in, or click the following link: https://github.com/UBCO-COSC499-Summer-2024/team-8-capstone-team-8/tree/design-plan/docs/design/System%20Design and click on the ER diagram)

 ## Database Design Justification